looten/yocto-qemu-playground/poky/documentation/ref-manual/terms.rst

    :term:`Upstream`
-      A reference to source code or repositories that are not local to the development system but located in a remote area that is controlled by the maintainer of the source code.
+      A reference to source code or repositories that are not local to the development system but located in a master area that is controlled by the maintainer of the source code.
 For example, in order for a developer to work on a particular piece of code, they need to first get a copy of it from an "upstream" source.